JustinOros/spec-card/README.md

 - **Auto-reads metadata** — EXIF for camera photos, FITS headers for Siril exports
 - **Astrophotography fields** — camera, telescope, lens, focal length, aperture, filter, shutter, frames stacked, total integration, ISO/gain, object, location, Bortle scale, and date
 - **Smart background handling** — images without EXIF data are used as the card background without overwriting your spec fields
+- **Interactive drag-and-drop layout** *(desktop)* — drag any spec row, the header text, footer text, or separator lines to reposition them anywhere on the card with 40px grid snapping
+- **Trash to delete** — drag any element to the trash icon that appears while dragging to remove it from the card
-- **Click any field on the card** to edit it inline, or use the edit panel below
+- **Click any field on the card** to edit it inline *(mobile)*, or use the edit panel below *(all devices)*
-- **Live updates** — every keystroke instantly re-renders the card
+- **Live updates** — every keystroke and slider adjustment instantly re-renders the card
 - **Two-column layout** — automatically activates when 8+ fields are populated
 - **Text size and background blur sliders**
+- **Label & header size slider** — independently control the size of labels, header, and footer text
 - **Custom icon and text colors** via hex input
+- **Header and footer line toggles** — show or hide the separator lines independently
-- **Editable header and footer** — swap "SPEC CARD" for your target name, and the footer for your IG handle, YouTube, or website
+- **Editable header and footer** — change "SPEC CARD" to your target name, and the footer to your IG handle, YouTube, or website
+- **Footer text saved to localStorage** — set it once, auto-populates on every future visit
 - **Downloads as a timestamped 1080×1080 JPEG** — `camera-spec-card-YYYYMMDD-HHMMSS.jpg`
 - **Zero dependencies at runtime** — everything runs in the browser, nothing is sent to a server